jaspervdv/IFC_BuildingEnvExtractor/README.md

 * IFC2x3
 * IFC4
-* IFC4x3 (untested WIP)
+* IFC4x3

 For the extraction of the exterior shell the tool utilizes three different extraction methods that can be used on progressively more accurate models.
-Lower detail shells (LoD 0.0 & 1.0) can be extracted only based on the vertices present in a model.
-Middle level detail shells (Lod 0.2 w/o footprint, 1.2, 1.3, 2.2) can be extracted based on the model’s roofing structures.
-High level detail shells (Lod 0.2 w/ footprint and 3.2) can be extracted based on the model’s objects that are part of the building envelope.
+Lower detail shells (LoD0.0 & 1.0) can be extracted based on only the vertices present in a model.
+Middle level detail shells (Lod0.2, 0.3, 1.2, 1.3, 2.2) can be extracted based on the model’s roofing structures.
+High level detail shells (Lod3.2) can be extracted based on the model’s objects that are part of the building envelope.
 This final extraction step only functions on well-constructed models, but yields an accurate result that allows for overhang and underpasses.
-These features are often only present in models that are made manually.
+These features are currently in practice only present in models that are made manually.

 The extraction of interior shells relies more heavily on the source IFC file and does not scale like the exterior shells.
 For all interior export (Storeys, apartments/areas and rooms/spaces) a high quality input model is required with additional extra "special" semantic information to help the tool function.

+More information about the input requirement can be found at the input requirements paragraph ([here](#input-file-requirements)).

 Below you can see a speed comparison between the software and manual processing of the exterior shell.
 Note that in this comparison the software creates the exterior shells for LoD 0.0, 0.2, 1.0, 1.2, 2.2 and 3.2 while the manual processing only creates LoD 2.2.
 This example is sped up 5 times.